MankyDanky/particle-system/README.md

 # Particle System with WebGPU
 I made a particle system maker with WebGPU and JavaScript.
-I used compute shaders for the physics and GPU instancing for rendering to optomize performance.
+I used compute shaders for the physics and GPU instancing for rendering to optimize performance.

 # Deployment
 Checkout the project at https://particles.onl